zackads/yatzy-refactoring-kata/refactorings.md

 end
 ```

-## 3. Re-order `initialize` method
+## 3. Re-order all methods to mimick the Yahtzee score card

 Code should read like a newspaper: top to bottom.
-So we moved the `initialize` method to the top of the Class.
+So we moved the `initialize` method to the top of the Class and re-ordered the others to match a Yahtzee scorecard.

 ## 4. Extract method